 Section 22.3 The parties recognize the principle of progressive discipline as follows:

-(A) verbal/writtendocumented verbal warning;
+- (A) verbal/written warning;

 - (B) written reprimand;

 - (C) if necessary, a suspension; and

 - (D) if necessary, termination.

 Provided, however, the City shall have the right, depending on the circumstances, to either immediately suspend or terminate an employee.
-Documented verbal warnings are not subject to the contractual grievance procedure.